LiTian4426/learngit/readme.txt

-Gitt is a version control system.
+Gitt is a very version control system.

 Git is free software.